-Although same-sex marriage is currently allowed in thirteen states, the IRS did not recognize these marriages for tax purposes until the recent Supreme Court ruling overturning some key provisions of the Defense of Marriage Act.
+The IRS did not recognize same sex marriages for tax purposes until 2013 after the Supreme Court overturned some key provisions of the Defense of Marriage Act.
 The IRS was prevented from recognizing same-sex marriages because of the Defense of Marriage Act (DOMA), a federal law Congress passed in 1996 that bars federal recognition of same-sex marriages for all purposes, including insurance benefits for government employees, Social Security survivors' benefits, immigration, and the filing of joint tax returns.
 Under DOMA, gay couples could not file joint tax returns.
 Instead, they had to file their taxes as if they were unmarried individuals.
 This could result in additional taxes.

 In one case, Edith Windsor married her partner in Canada and later inherited a substantial sum when the partner died.
 She ended up having to pay $363,053 in federal estate taxes because the IRS refused to recognize her as the surviving spouse of her deceased partner.
 Had the couple's marriage been recognized by the IRS, there would have been no federal estate taxes owed due to the unlimited marital deduction.

-In the aftermath of the Windsor case, there was uncertainty about how the IRS would treat tax filings by same-sex married couples who lived in a state that did not recognize same-sex marriage.
+In the aftermath of the Windsor case and prior to the Supreme Court's decision in Obergefell v.
+Hodges making same sex marriages legal in every state, there was uncertainty about how the IRS would treat tax filings by same-sex married couples who lived in a state that did not recognize same-sex marriage.
 This is because the IRS used the taxpayer's state of residence to determine whether he or she was married for tax purposes.
-Thirteen states and the District of Columbia recognize same sex marriage.
-These states include California, Connecticut, Delaware, Iowa, Massachusetts, Maine, Maryland, Minnesota, New Hampshire, New York, Rhode Island, Vermont, and Washington.
-After the Windsor case, it was clear that same-sex spouses who lived in these states would now be able to file joint federal income tax returns as married couples.
+At the time, not all states recognized same sex marriage.
+After the Windsor case, it was clear that same-sex spouses who lived in states that recognized same sex marriage would be able to file joint federal income tax returns as married couples.
 However, it appeared that same-sex spouses who lived in a state that did not recognize same-sex marriage would continue to be treated as unmarried by the IRS.
-For example, a same-sex couple who were married in Massachusetts but later moved to Florida, would be treated as unmarried.
+For example, a same-sex couple who were married in a state that recognized same sex marriage but later moved to a state that didn't would be treated as unmarried.

 On August 29, 2013, the U.S. Department of Treasury and the IRS ruled that same-sex couples legally married in any jurisdiction would be treated as married for federal tax purposes, regardless of whether or not the couple lives in a state that recognizes same-sex marriage. "[This] ruling provides certainty and clear, coherent tax filing guidance for all legally married same-sex couples nationwide." said Secretary Jacob J. Lew.
 Now, all legally married same-sex couples can (and must) file as married beginning with their 2013 tax returns.